Basics2022/bbooks/_sources/intro.md

 The project will be first developed in Italian, at least for material targeting high-schools.
 Please, rely on the translator of your browser, or have a little patience waiting for translation, or - even better - feel free to contribute through [Github repos](https://github.com/Basics2022).

+Material for university is likely to be a jupyter-book version of some hand-written notes already available at [](https://basics.altervista.org).

 ```{dropdown} [High-school](https://basics2022.github.io/bbooks-hs)
 :open: